 - 1. Weigh the aluminum boat and record boat mass prior to placing a sample in the boat. - 2.
 Day 1: Remove filter from filter apparatus using filter forceps, place filter in labeled, pre-weighed, aluminum weigh boat, and enter appropriate Boat ID in mobile app. - a.
 Handle the weigh boat using tongs or forceps to avoid transferring oils from your hands or powder from your gloves to the sample.
-This can introduce error to mass measurements because the difference between dry mass and AFDM is often very small. - 3.
+This can introduce error to mass measurements because the difference between dry mass and AFDM is often very small. - b.
+Do not touch the top of the filter containing the sample with fingers or forceps. - 3.
 Place all boats containing filters in the drying oven for a minimum of 12 hours at 65 °C or until constant weight is achieved (i.e., mass varies by <2% over a one-hour period). - a.
-You may place several boats in a shallow cardboard box for easier loading and unloading in the drying oven. - b.
-Cover boats with paper or cardboard to prevent air circulation in the drying oven from blowing the filters out of the boats. - 4.
-Day 2: Remove boats+filters from the drying oven and allow to cool to room temperature. - a.
-Allow boats + filters to cool to room temperature and constant mass for at least 20 minutes in the desiccator. - b.
+You may place several boats in a shallow cardboard box or metal tray for easier loading and unloading in the drying oven. - b.
+Cover boats loosely with aluminum to prevent air circulation in the drying oven from blowing the filters out of the boats. - 4.
+Day 2: Remove boats+filters from the drying oven and allow to cool to room temperature prior to placing in the desiccator.
+Placing warm boats in the desiccator may cause a change in air pressure in the desiccator that blows material around. - a.
+Allow boats + filters to cool to room temperature and constant mass for at least 20 minutes in the desiccator.
+Keep covered. - b.
 If the boats+filters will not be weighed right away, place them in a desiccator.
+Keep covered with aluminum foil.
 Filters can be left in the desiccator for up to 30 days if necessary. - c.
 Handle with tongs or forceps as mentioned above. - 5.
 Place boat + filter on tared (zeroed) analytical balance.
-Record in mobile app as Boat + Dry mass.
+Record in mobile app as Boat + Dry mass. - 6.
+Place aluminum boats + filters in the muffle furnace using oven gloves and tongs.
+TAKE CARE NOT TO BURN YOURSELF! - a.
+Boats may be stacked on top of each other as long as there is space for air flow between them.